russm/lfsr64/README.rst

   usage: ./lfsr64 [seed]

-The seed is optional, if not present it will default to ``time(3)``.
+The seed is optional, if not present 64 bits of initial state will be read from /dev/urandom.
 Zero is not valid as the seed value, as that would lock the LFSR in a permanent all-zeros state.

 Check the health of a block device::